 I recently hit the big three-oh.
 (Gasp!)
 Although – contrary to popular belief – my life didn’t drastically alter the second the clock ticked over into my thirtieth decade on this Earth, I admit that I’m already ruing the loss of the ability to state vaguely that I’m “twenty-something”.

 Iceland may be one of the most expensive countries I’ve ever visited but it’s also one of the most beautiful.
 Honestly, if you do get the chance… go.
 I promise it’s worth it.
-Continue reading “Travel Talk: Exploring Iceland – Reykjavik and Beyond”
+Continue reading “Iceland’s Must-See Sites – Reykjavik, the Golden Circle and Beyond”